Andre-Codes/bereans_blog/_posts/2025-12-11-gods-kingdom-designed-before-creation.md

 ### **Wisdom Rejoices in the Earth**

 Finally, this doctrine vindicates the wisdom of God.
 It shows a cohesive narrative from Genesis to Revelation.
-In “<span class="scripture">Proverbs 8:31</span>, wisdom is represented as ‘rejoicing in the habitable part of his earth,’ and as delighting in or presenting ‘my delights’ to ‘the sons of men.’”
+In “Proverbs 8:31, wisdom is represented as <span class="scripture">‘rejoicing in the habitable part of his earth,’</span> and as delighting in or presenting <span class="scripture">‘my delights’</span> to <span class="scripture">‘the sons of men.’</span>”

 Ultimately, this grand design proves the existence of a guiding Mind: